listicxkohe/PayrollSystem-ICT212_Advanced_Programming/README.md

 ## Overview

-The **Employee Payroll Management System** is a C# console application designed for managing employee records, attendance, payroll calculations, leave requests, and administrative control.
+The **SmartHR Console** is a C# console application designed for managing employee records, attendance, payroll calculations, leave requests, and administrative control.
 It is a menu-driven program that allows role-based access to different modules (Admin, HR, Employee), all operated via a clean, structured console interface.

 This project was developed as part of the **ICT212 – Advanced Programming** assignment, with a focus on modular code design, data persistence, and user-friendly console UI formatting.